 Recycled Asphalt Shingles

-Payne & Dolan and Northeast Asphalt do not limit its recycling efforts to Recycled Asphalt Pavements.
-Products recycled from other industries and incorporated into new asphalt pavements include tires, glass, and foundry sand.
-One of the more recent developments in waste material reuse involves Recycled Asphalt Shingles (RAS).
-We are doing our part to stop this waste of an environmentally sensitive, economically viable and recyclable product.
+Walbec does not limit our recycling efforts to RAP.
+We are doing our part to stop the waste of products that can be recycled.
+Products recycled from other industries and incorporated into new asphalt pavements include asphalt shingles, tires, glass, and foundry sand.
+Recycled Asphalt Shingles (RAS) are an environmentally sensitive, economically viable, and recyclable product.

 - 10 million tons of waste shingles are produced each year in the United States